ljpernic/finalblog/content/pages/about.md

 template: "page"
 ---
 <hr>
-I am a writer and translator living in the Rhineland.
+I am a writer and translator living in New Haven, Connecticut.
 My jam is science fiction and fantasy.

 (I worry about the Great Filter.)